Epinova/epinova-dxp-deployment/README.md

 [Deploy to documentation](documentation/DeployTo.md)

 ### Deploy Smooth To (Optimizely DXP) ###
-<span style="color:red">Deprecated!
+<span style="color:red">_**Deprecated!
 You should stop using this task DeploySmoothTo.
-You should change to DeployTo.</span>
+You should change to DeployTo.**_</span>
 Do the same thing as the "Deploy to" task.
 But this has support for Smooth deployment (Zero downtime deployment).
-Since this function is still in [closed beta](https://world.optimizely.com/service-and-product-lifecycles/#CloudServicesLifecycle).
-There is not everybody that can use this feature yet.
+This task was created during the [closed beta](https://world.optimizely.com/service-and-product-lifecycles/#CloudServicesLifecycle).
+There was not everybody that could use this feature.
 That is why this is like a copy past of the "Deploy To" task but with smooth deployment support.
-When this feature is public for all DXP users, we will implement this feature on the "Deploy to" task.
+Now when this feature is public for all DXP users, it is implemented in to the "Deploy to" task.
 [Deploy smooth to documentation](documentation/DeploySmoothTo.md)

 ### Content copy (Optimizely DXP) ###